tqdv/save-page-now/README.md

 # Save Page Now

-A Firefox Web Extension to archive files to the Wayback Machine (https://web.archive.org).
+A Firefox Web Extension to archive files to the [Wayback Machine](https://web.archive.org).

-Available for Firefox here: https://addons.mozilla.org/firefox/addon/save-page-now-unofficial/
+Available for Firefox here: <https://addons.mozilla.org/firefox/addon/save-page-now-unofficial/>.

+Changelog: [CHANGELOG.md]

 ## Usage

 Either:

 - Click on the toolbar icon to archive the current page
-- Right-click on a page and select "Save Page Now" to archive the current page
+- Right-click on a page and select "Archive Page Now" to archive the current page
-- Right-click on a link and select "Save Page Now (link)" to archive the linked URL
+- Right-click on a link and select "Archive Link Now" to archive the linked URL

 ## See also